Evangelii Gaudium - The Joy of the Gospel (2013)

 Pope Benedict XVI

 Summary: Benedict’s message is directed at a variety of concerns including global poverty, injustice and the arms race.
 This looks at individuals and organisations through the lens of charity and truth.
-However, the encyclical often speaks to individuals rather than nations.
 The individual motivation for charity and the concern for authentic human development are frequent concerns.
 There are also strong environmental concerns and the concept of ‘intergenerational justice’ is made.

 Backstory: This now marked forty years since Populorum Progressio – “The Progress of Peoples” (1967).
 The global economic and banking crisis of 2008 had a major disproportionate effect on the poor of the world, and the issue of the environment had moved up the agenda as better evidence of degradation was consolidated.